Chapter 92, Hawaii Revised Statutes: Public Agency Meetings and Records

 (2) A deadline established by a legislative body, a court, or a federal, state, or county agency beyond the control of a board; or

-§92-9 Minutes. (a) The board shall keep written minutes of all meetings.
-Unless otherwise required by law, neither a full transcript nor a recording of the meeting is required, but the written minutes shall give a true reflection of the matters discussed at the meeting and the views of the participants.
-The minutes shall include, but need not be limited to:
+§92-9 Minutes. (a) The board shall keep written or recorded minutes of all meetings.
+Unless otherwise required by law, neither a full transcript nor a recording of the meeting is required, but the minutes shall give a true reflection of the matters discussed at the meeting and the views of the participants.
+Written minutes shall include, but need not be limited to:

 (1) The date, time and place of the meeting;